 Watching what you eat

 If you are planning to have a baby or are pregnant, you should look at your diet and try to make healthier food choices.
-Eating more healthy foods will help with your chances of getting pregnant and having a healthy pregnancy.
+Eating healthier foods will help with your chances of getting pregnant and having a healthy pregnancy.
 Fresh green vegetables, beans and eggs are all good sources of a thing called folate, a vitamin B that is essential to the healthy brain development of your baby.

 There is no safe amount of alcohol to drink during pregnancy; therefore, for women who are pregnant or planning a pregnancy, not drinking is the safest option.
 Alcohol can affect the health and development of an unborn baby for life.

 Quitting smoking before pregnancy is the best way to protect your baby and yourself from any bad things happening during pregnancy.
 By quitting smoking you are more likely to conceive naturally and without delay, less likely to suffer a miscarriage or other serious problems and less likely to have a premature birth.

 If you have diabetes during pregnancy, there is an increased risk of health problems in the developing baby and the chances of an early miscarriage.
 The risk is higher when sugar levels before and during early pregnancy have not been within the safe range.

 Diabetes also increases risk of other problems during pregnancy, such as high blood pressure, as well as having a large baby.
 Planning and preparing for pregnancy, and well managed diabetes during pregnancy, has been shown to reduce the risk of health problems and improve pregnancy outcomes for women with diabetes.

 If you develop diabetes during pregnancy, it is called gestational diabetes.
 It is diagnosed when higher than normal blood glucose levels first appear during pregnancy.

 Most women will no longer have diabetes after the baby is born.
 However, some women will continue to have high blood sugar levels after bub arrives.